 Numerous expats feel that Malaysia is easy to live in as English is commonly spoken around the country, in business as well as many sectors, including healthcare.
 This is one of the reasons why Malaysia ranks 4th out of 50 countries as the best country for expats.

-Malaysia had introduced ‘Malaysia My Second Home’ (MM2H) programme and it has become popular amongst eligible expats as it grants them a 10-year long visa that allows them to enter and leave the country along with many other benefits.
+Malaysia has introduced ‘Malaysia My Second Home’ (MM2H) programme and it has become popular amongst eligible expats as it grants them a 10-year long visa that allows them to enter and leave the country along with many other benefits.

 4. Best-in-Class Infrastructure